The Ides of March (2011 film): Production

-In October 2010, Variety reported that Clooney signed on to produce, direct, and star in the film adaptation of Beau Willimon's Broadway play Farragut North.
+In October 2010, Variety reported that George Clooney signed on to produce, direct, and star in the film adaptation of Beau Willimon's Broadway play Farragut North.
 Exclusive Media Group, Cross Creek Pictures, Smoke House Pictures, and Leonardo DiCaprio's Appian Way Productions financed the film.
 Filming in Cincinnati, Ohio began in February 2011 in Downtown Cincinnati at Fountain Square, Over-the-Rhine historic district, Northside, Mount Lookout, Xavier University, other neighborhoods and at Miami University's Farmer School of Business and Hall Auditorium (Miami University and Hall Auditorium are located in Oxford, Ohio).
 Principal photography also took place in Downtown Detroit and Ann Arbor, Michigan.
 On 14 March, filming began at the University of Michigan and included 1,000 extras.

 The theatrical release failed to recognize Cincinnati in the credits as a filming location.
 Producer and screenplay co-writer Grant Heslov said that "the omission of Cincinnati in the credits was an inadvertent mistake, something that slipped through the cracks."
 He also said that the credits would be corrected for the home release of the film.

+Music

 Release

-The Ides of March premiered on 31 August 2011 as the opening film of the 68th Venice International Film Festival.
+The Ides of March premiered on August 31, 2011, as the opening film of the 68th Venice International Film Festival.
 Sony Pictures Entertainment bought the distribution rights for the United States only, while Alliance Films bought Canadian distribution.
 Sony wanted Clooney to keep the play's title, but The Ides of March was picked as the title.
 The Ides of March was originally planned to have a limited release in December 2011 and a wide release in January 2012.
 However, Sony eventually moved the film's opening date to 14 October 2011.
-This was later moved again, to 7 October 2011.
+This was later moved again, to October 7, 2011.

-Critical response
+Reception

 On Rotten Tomatoes, the film holds an approval rating of 84% based on 243 reviews, with an average rating of 7.38/10.
 The website's critics consensus reads: "While not exactly exposing revelatory truths, The Ides of March is supremely well-acted drama that moves at a measured, confident clip."
 On Metacritic the film has a weighted average score of 67 out of 100, based on 43 critics, indicating "generally positive reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Some critics gave the film mixed or even negative reviews.
 A. O. Scott of the New York Times wrote, "But it is difficult, really, to connect this fable to the world it pretends to represent.
 Whatever happens in 2012, within either party or in the contest between them, it seems fair to say that quite a lot will be at stake.
 That is not the case in The Ides of March, which is less an allegory of the American political process than a busy, foggy, mildly entertaining antidote to it."